YukiKuma111/OMNI_CamLiDAR_Calib_Proj/README.md

 If there is no UI interface opened, you can download [mtPaint](https://cn.linux-console.net/?p=16764) to find corners pixels.
 For instance, this pixel is located at (1898, 949).
 <div align=center><img src="doc_resource/images/pixel_position.png" height=241></div>

+<font color="red">Tip:</font>  If the point selection window does not pop up, please use mtPaint to open the image with the `'_dedistorted'` suffix instead of the original image to select pixels!

 The default save path for photo corner result is _`~/OMNI_CamLiDAR_Calib_Proj/Livox-SDK/ws_livox/data/corner_photo.txt`_.

 If you create a `corner_photo.txt` and enter corner pixels manually, please add __8 spaces__ between two digits [[Note 3](#notes)].